MislavJaksic/Knowledge-Repository/Technology/DevOps/Server/Hosting/OracleCloud/Docs/Infrastructure/Services/ContainerEngine/CreateKubernetes/README.md

 * Kubernetes Labels

 Activate Add Ons:
-* `Kubernetes Dashboard`: enable it to ease administration
+* `Kubernetes Dashboard`: don't enable it!
+It's a very old version
 * `Tiller` (for `Helm` 2.x): disable it if not using `Helm` 2.x

 ```